Back to Blog

 Jan 13, 2026 6 min read

 Running a freight company teaches you things no business school will.
 Efficiency.
 Accountability.
 The cost of a single bad decision.
-Here's what the road taught me.
+Here is what the road taught me.

-I've spent years in the logistics industry.
+I have spent years in the logistics industry.
 Moving freight.
 Managing carriers.
 Building systems that keep things moving when everything is trying to stop.
-Here's what that world taught me about life.
+Here is what that world taught me about life.

 First: every delay has a root cause.
-In logistics, when a shipment is late, you don't just accept it — you trace it back to the source.
+In logistics, when a shipment is late, you do not just accept it.
+You trace it back to the source.
 Life works the same way.
-When something isn't working, don't just manage the symptom.
+When something is not working, do not just manage the symptom.
 Find the root cause.

 Second: communication prevents most problems.
 The biggest issues in freight happen when someone assumes someone else has it handled.
-In life, in business, in marriage — say the thing.
-Don't assume.
+In life, in business, in marriage, say the thing.
+Do not assume.
 Communicate.

-Third: redundancy isn't weakness.
+Third: redundancy is not weakness.
 In logistics, you build backup plans because things go wrong.
-Having a backup isn't admitting defeat — it's being smart.
+Having a backup is not admitting defeat.
+It is being smart.
 Build redundancy into your life.
 Financial reserves.
 Backup relationships.
 Alternative plans.

 Fourth: the last mile is the hardest.
 In shipping, the final delivery is the most expensive and most complex part of the journey.
-In life, the last 10% of any goal is where most people quit.
+In life, the last 10 percent of any goal is where most people quit.
 Push through the last mile.

-Fifth: you're only as good as your network.
+Fifth: you are only as good as your network.
 In freight, your relationships with carriers, brokers, and customers are everything.
-In life, your network is your net worth — not financially, but in terms of what you can accomplish and who you can count on.
+In life, your network is your net worth, not financially, but in terms of what you can accomplish and who you can count on.

-The road teaches you things the classroom can't.
+The road teaches you things the classroom cannot.
 Pay attention to the lessons in your industry.
 They apply everywhere.

 Randy Vlasic